Reporting year 2024

 Attainment 8 by ethnicity

-For CLA for at least 12 months, Black, African, Caribbean, or Black British pupils have the highest average score.
-For CLA for less than 12 months, mixed or multiple ethnicity pupils had the highest average score.
-For CIN and CINO, pupils with Unknown ethnicity had the highest average scores.
+For CLA for at least 12 months, Black, African, Caribbean, or Black British pupils have the highest average Attainment 8 score.

-Conversely, in the overall population, and for CPPO, pupils with Unknown ethnicity had the lowest average attainment scores.
-For CINO, White pupils have the lowest average score, but for CIN at 31 March and CLA, pupils from other ethnic groups have the lowest average score.
+For CIN and CINO, White pupils have the lowest average score, but for CLA, pupils from other ethnic groups have the lowest average score.

 Attainment 8 by period of care length